 Jellyfish Have Been Around For a Very, Very Long Time

 Jellyfish are actually the oldest multi-organ animal that is still around today!
-They have been swimming around in the oceans for upwards of 650 million years, making them older than sharks, dinosaurs, even cockroaches!
+They have been swimming around in the oceans for upwards of 650 million years, making them older than sharks, dinosaurs, and even cockroaches!

 The longest-living jellyfish are probably the Turritopsis nutricula, what some people refer to as the “immortal jellyfish.”
 This species can use a cellular process known as transdifferentiation to revert from a mature adult stage back to being a polyp.
 In other words, instead of dying of old age, it continually cycles back to being an infant.